 Our group is actively involved in a number of current and future accelerator-based neutrino experiments that share the same detector technology, that of a liquid argon time projection chamber (LArTPC).
 These experiments include MicroBooNE, SBN, and DUNE, and they all share the common physics mission of advancing our understanding of neutrinos and their properties, and searching for new physics beyond the Standard Model.
-We are also interested in extending the application of the LArTPC detector technology to other areas of physics, including astro-particle physics, for example through the development of the future GRAMS mission.
+We are also active in extending the application of the LArTPC detector technology to other areas of physics, including astro-particle physics, in particular through the development of the future GRAMS mission.

 MicroBooNE is a LArTPC neutrino experiment at Fermilab, and the first large-scale LArTPC experiment operated in the US.
 It ran at Fermilab during 2015-2020, with the goal of performing a follow-up test of the MiniBooNE anomaly.
 Possible interpretations of this anomaly include beyond-Standard Model physics, e.g. sterile neutrinos, non-standard neutrino interactions, etc.

 Building on Columbia’s long history in short-baseline neutrino physics and related phenomenology, our group is leading several analyses on MicroBooNE and the upcoming Short Baseline Neutrino (SBN) experimental program at Fermilab, including the follow-up investigation of the MiniBooNE anomaly (see, e.g., our recent result), and searches for light sterile neutrino oscillations with SBN.
 Our students and researchers are based at either Nevis Labs or Fermilab, and are involved in both physics analysis and instrumentation development efforts.